 It involves performing tricks while riding the skateboard.
 Skateboarding does not have strict rules to play.
 The tricks done are scored from 0.00 to 10.00.
 You need to awe the audience with your tricks.
 The person with the highest score wins.

 For beginners, it is essential to follow the necessary safety precautions.
-Wearing protective equipment will also help prevent injuries.
+Wearing protective equipment such as a skateboarding helmet will also help prevent injuries.

 Now, if you are determined to learn and equipped with your thrasher clothing and skateboard, you are ready to be out there.
 But there’s one problem.
 You have not learned any of the tricks yet.